 Luckily for those who don’t want to learn about every way a risk pool could work, the current idea being considered is specific.

 The risk pool being proposed is called an “invisible risk pool.”

-This is essentially what Ryan had suggested for RyanCare in the first place, but wasn’t included in the AHCA (in words, they are still trying to push their old Better Way plan through).
+This is essentially what Ryan had suggested for RyanCare in the first place, but wasn’t included in the AHCA.
+In words, Republicans are still trying to push their old Better Way plan through.

 The Federal Invisible Risk Sharing Program (the Invisible Risk Pool) would establish a $15 billion fund to help offset insurers’ expenses for patients with high-cost health conditions, similar to the reinsurance program created by the Affordable Care Act, or ACA. – Center for American Progress